lois2inn/Pizza_Place_Sales/README.md

 ## Overview

 This project uses a year's worth of sales from a fictitious pizza place, including the date and time of each order and the pizzas served, with additional details on the type, size, quantity, price, and ingredients.
-The following questions will be answered:
+Using data exploration techniques, the following questions will be answered:
 - How many customers do we have each day?
 Are there any peak hours?
 - How many pizzas are typically in an order?
 Do we have any bestsellers?
 - How much money did we make this year?
 Can we identify any seasonality in the sales?